CP1404/Practicals/prac_10/README.md

 1. Write a program that prints a string from the outside in, using recursion.
-    E.g. if the string to print is \"Programming\", your program should
+    E.g. if the string to print is "Programming", your program should
-    print: \"P g r n o i g m r m a\".
+    print: "P g r n o i g m r m a".
     Another example:
     Enter a string: 123456
     1 6 2 5 3 4